 Have you noticed a lump or a sore spot in your belly?
 Or maybe you’ve been told you have a hernia and want to know more about your diagnosis.

-At Hernia Clinic Hampshire we want to help you better understand your situation and get you on the path to recovery.
+At Hernia Clinic Hampshire we want to help you better understand your situation with expert hernia advice and get you on the path to recovery.

 Sometimes the muscles of your abdomen can develop a weak spot.
 A hernia is the protrusion of tissue through this defect in the abdominal wall.